Esgrove/othellogame/README.md

 * Write some thoughts on the languages and their differences
 * Add unit tests for each language
-* Unify naming and comments across the different implementations
 * Make a NumPy version of Python implementation (not really needed but why not)